 All applications containing new woodland creation areas that exceed two hectares are placed on a public register by the local conservancy office.
-Please note that the overall consultation period is 28 days and this includes the time the case is on the Forestry Commission Scotland public register.
+Please note that the overall consultation period is 28 days and this includes the time the case is on the Scottish Forestry Public register.